by Todd Walker

 Hydroelectricity and other alternative forms of energy are produced through this simple machine.
 In pioneer days, a good wheel and axle man was alway in high demand.
 Loads had to be carried.
 The wheel and axle was the simple tool for the job.

-6.)
-Pulley.
 Here we have another form of the wheel and axle.
 Only a rope or cable wraps around the wheel instead of an axle going through the wheel.
-Attach the end of a rope, threaded through a pulley, to lift water out of a well, lower hay bails from the loft, or raise harvested wild game for skinning.
+Attach the end of a rope, threaded through a pulley, to lift water out of a well, lift hay bails to the loft, or hoist wild game for skinning and processing.

 More complex pulley systems can ease the workload of moving heavy objects.
 I watched my daddy lift and move a twenty-foot metal water holding tank into a block house with nothing but pulleys and levers when I was a kid.
 I thought he was super strong!
 He was strong.
 But he was even smarter.